 Note that it’s possible to dig your thighs into the hip pad support board if you’re positioned in a certain way as you come up near vertical from a glute ham raise.
 Unlike others such as the Rep model where I noted their pad design that addresses this issue, Fringe has not addressed this yet.

 The best design for the price is the Rep GHD.
 This is not surprising.
-Rep wins a lot of these kinds of comparisons because they have such good attention to detail in their products, basically the same as Rogue, and they manage to sell them at a lower price than Rogue.
+Rep wins a lot of these kinds of comparisons because they have such good attention to detail in their products, nearly the same as Rogue.

 The Rep GHD has a nice adjustment mechanism, good hip pad design, and comes with a step-up plate, band pegs and wheels.
 The only drawbacks are minor, as discussed, those being the loose-fitting upholstery on the hip pad and the high likelihood of banging your shin on a particular part.

-Rogue is overpriced in the budget GHD market, coming in at $100+ over the others here and with fewer features.
+Rogue is overpriced in the budget GHD market, which is not surprising.
+Rogue’s “budget” models tend to only be budget in comparison to other Rogue models.
 Valor’s design is flawed.
 Fringe has an issue with the hip pad design.
 Titan’s hip pad is too soft.
 Easy choice for Rep Fitness, in my opinion.